tsathoqqua/limadocs/docs/source/documentation/Basic_LIMA_Guide.rst

     capitalized.
 In line 7, we call the add_hp() function in the this_player() object,
-    since we want to do a little healing for the sniff (Note: do not code this object on your mud, whoever balances your mud will shoot you).
+    since we want to do a little healing for the sniff (Note: do not code this object on your mud, whoever balances your MUD will shoot you).
 In line 8, we return control of the game to the driver, returning 1 to
     let it know that this was in fact the right function to call.